intel/BDTK/docs/syntax-support.rst

                 }
         }

-Can be seen that the original 'SELECT DISTINCT' sql is converted to a Aggregation type, and the columns shoule be distinct will become 'GROUP BY' keys.
+In above cases, the original 'SELECT DISTINCT' sql is converted to an Aggregation type, and the columns shoule be distinct will become 'GROUP BY' keys.

-So the support to 'SELECT DISTINCT' can be displaced by that of 'GROUP BY'.

 7 GROUP BY related function
 --------------------------------------